webhooksite/docs/docs/faq.markdown

 After this, you will no longer have access to your account and it is fully handed over.

-## I want to whitelist Webhook.site in our firewall, which IP do you use?
+## I want to whitelist Webhook.site in our firewall, which IPs do you use?

 You'll need to whitelist the IPs `46.4.105.116` and `88.99.82.58`.

-Both inbound and outbound originate and destinate at this IP address.
+Both inbound and outbound originate and destinate at these IP addresses.

 Note that this may change in the future, so sign up for the [newsletter](news.markdown) to be notified of changes.